constzz/Github-mobile-app/README.md

 KMM technologies used in project:
 - Kodein for DI
 - Ktor for Networking
-- Moko MVVM for convenience in creatin shared view models and managing their lifecycle
+- Moko MVVM for convenience in creating shared view models and managing their lifecycle